SCPR/api-docs/KPCC/v3/endpoints/articles.md

   Example: `?categories=film,music`
   See Categories for how to find category slugs.
 * `tags` - (comma-separated list) The slugs of the tags by which to filter.
+  Note: The requested tags are checked again existing tags, and thrown out if they don't exist.
   Example: `?tags=elections-2014,immigration`
   See Tags for how to find tag slugs.
 * `limit` - (Integer) The number of articles to return.